-I continued with school, and by the time came to walk across the stage, my mind hadn’t changed.
+I continued with school, and when the time came to walk across the stage, my mind hadn’t changed.
 I knew what job I wanted, and I would do whatever it took to make that happen.

 Girls didn’t understand this about me.
 At first, they loved that I had something I loved.
-None could get over how much more I loved this more than them.
+None could get over how much more I loved this than them.
 I didn’t see it that way.
 Like the sky, I felt I had room to encompass all, but I was told I was living a lie.
 What I heard was that to love them meant not to fly.

 My wife said this to me explicitly.
 We met on a plane, of course.
 She loved the idea of bedding the guy who sits in the cockpit.
 In between flights one day we made that happen.
 I got her number.
 She got mine.
 Back then, she loved the travel and the stories.
 Once we started living together, she loved the money, too.
 But now she says it’s no longer worth it.
 She can’t live this life anymore.

 I stare up at the sky.
 Maybe it was true what they all said.
 Maybe there’s only room for one love in my life.